BinaryCrate/binarycrate-mvp2/deployment.md

 sudo service nginx start
 ```

-We are now deployed, you can use the method above to check the build number.
+We are now deployed, you can use the method above to check the build number on the production server.

-We is useful to update the ubuntu requirements on the erver as frequently as possible.
+We is useful to update the ubuntu requirements on the server as frequently as possible.
 Whenever we are logged into it that is a good time.

 ```
 sudo apt-get update